redox-os/website/content/news/this-month-250331.md

 - bjorn3 fixed a deadlock on the `logd` daemon
 - bjorn3 updated Orbital and the audio daemon (audiod) to use the new scheme path format
 - bjorn3 unified the architecture-specific commands on the init configuration
+- bjorn3 removed a polution in the system environment from an unused environment variable on the boot loader
+- bjorn3 removed some obsolete code in the `ptyd`, `logd`, `ramfs` and, `zerod` daemons
+- bjorn3 improved error messages for the `init` command shell
 - Ron Williams updated the `bootstrap` program to use the 0.2.3 version of the `redox-scheme` library and other new library versions
 - Ron Williams updated the libraries of the `escalated` daemon to fix bugs
+- 4lDO2 improved the logic of the `shutdown` tool

 ## USB Improvements